university-of-york/research-it-documentation/docs/source/getting_started/creating_accounts.rst

 Once the application has been approved, a new Viking project code will be supplied to you.
 You should then distribute the project code to all research team members before they apply for user accounts.

-`The Project Application Form can be found here <https://docs.google.com/forms/d/e/1FAIpQLSdyldpc8nBtbsFaY5BDLHo9542-A1Y7segJ7d4Fwjl2yj7mxw/viewform>`_.
+`The project application form can be found here <https://docs.google.com/forms/d/e/1FAIpQLSdyldpc8nBtbsFaY5BDLHo9542-A1Y7segJ7d4Fwjl2yj7mxw/viewform>`_.

 User account application
 ------------------------